 If you opt to take buses, be prepared.
 My first bus in Colombia was meant to be a four hour trip from Cartagena to Santa Marta.
 I went to the bus terminal in Cartagena and was immediately overwhelmed.
-I felt the rush of adventure trying to weave my way around the dozens of booths and restaurants.
-It felt nice to be lost amidst a lot of chaos, but I had to find a bus.
+I felt the rush of adventure while weaving my way around the dozens of booths and stalls and hordes of people.
+It felt nice to be lost amidst a lot of chaos but first things first, I had to find a bus.
 It was easy enough but little did I know what exactly I was getting myself into.
-I bought a ticket from a normal bus company, then decided I wanted to leave a bit earlier, so I bought one from one of those people that yells at you to buy bus tickets from them.
+I bought a ticket from a proper bus company, then decided I wanted to leave a bit earlier so I bought one from one of those people that yells at you to buy bus tickets from them.
 You’ll find that they are everywhere in South America.
 Anyway, that was a big mistake.

-Although the new bus I was taking was meant to leave an hour earlier.
+The new bus I was taking was supposed to leave an hour earlier.
 Technically, it did leave the bus station as advertised.
-However, it literally just went across the street to the gas station and stayed there for a full hour trying to fill up the bus with more passengers.
+However, it literally just went across the street to the gas station and stayed there for over an hour trying to fill up the bus with more passengers.
 Salesmen hopped on and off the entire duration of the trip, turning the four-hour trip into about eight hours.
 We had all sorts of people hop on, from typical food salesmen to pastors handing out their mix-tapes.
 If you have time to kill and want to be miserable for a while, take the bus route.
 Otherwise, get on a damn plane.